Resource types

 Required Arguments

-• name str - A unique name for the fine-tuning job
+• display_name str - A unique name for the fine-tuning job.
+Must only contain lowercase a-z, 0-9, and hyphen (-).

 • dataset_or_id Union[Dataset, str] - The dataset to use for fine-tuning, either as a Dataset object or dataset ID